 A new piece I wrote and directed about Walt Whitman was featured as a 15-minute segment of the New Masculinities Festival at the LGBT Center (October 14th).
 Walt Whitman BodyJolt™ is a participatory theatrical exercise class led by Walt with the goal of turning audience members into strong, vigorous American citizens.

 Corkscrew Theater Festival

 Corkscrew Theater Festival, which I co-founded this year and for which I served as marketing director, ran August 7-September 3rd at the Paradise Factory.
 The festival centered on exciting and unusual collaborative models and artists who are redefining traditional creative roles.
 We were lucky to have appreciative audiences for our five productions and five readings, as well as features in the New York Times, Village Voice, Playbill, and on WNYC.
-Join our mailing list at corkscrewfestival.org to be notified about the call for submissions for next year -- the application will be live in November.
+Join our mailing list at corkscrewfestival.org to receive updates about 2018!

 I directed a production of Zachary Small's new play Autoportrait in Dixon Place's HOT!
 Festival this July as part of the Leslie-Lohman Museum's inaugural space grant program.
 The play confronts the "closed loop" of lies and narrow thinking that plague our country and imagines a better world, namely a queer utopia.